 This approach to spinal fusion allows access to the affected spinal region while potentially minimizing the dangers associated with open back surgery.
-XLIF involves accessing parts of the spine through muscles on the left or ride side of the body, in order to reduce soft tissue damage and blood loss.
+LLIF involves accessing parts of the spine through muscles on the left or ride side of the body, in order to reduce soft tissue damage and blood loss.
 Depending on the location of the damaged or injured vertebrae, interbody fusion requires the physician to gain clear access to the spine and therefore he may take several different approaches to accomplish this.

 Three types of interbody fusion includes:

 - Anterior Lumbar Interior Fusion (ALIF): involves approaching the spine from the front of the body through an incision in the patient’s abdomen

 - Posterior Lumbar Interbody Fusion (PLIF): involves approaching the spine through an incision in the patient’s back over the vertebrae to be treated

 - Transforaminal Lumbar Interbody Fusion (TLIF): involves approaching the spine from the side through an incision in the patient’s back